It’s finally here: Christmas in Orlando! Celebrating the holidays in this metropolitan area helps give Orlando its nickname: “The City Beautiful.”

 The Nutcracker Ballet by the Russian Ballet of Orlando

-What is Christmastime without a family trip to see the Nutcracker?
+What is Christmas in Orlando without a family trip to see the Nutcracker?
 Enjoy the arts this season with this Tchaikovsky classic.

 The entire family can dream of sugar plums dancing in their heads after watching the actual Sugar Plum Fairy dance on pointe and the toy soldiers pirouette around the stage.